AlexanderReen/pi-cec-server/README.md

-# PiCECServer
+# Pi CEC Server
-An Express Node server that uses HDMI CEC
+An Express Node server that uses HDMI CEC ment for the Raspberry Pi